joan-s/deep_metric_learning/deep_metric_learning.md

 ---

+Horizontal axis: same character, different looks (manga, anime, live...)

+Vertical axis: different characters (Akane, Ranma)

+The goal of metric learning is to learn a representation (features) such that what "is the same" as something has a representation closer in space to this something than what "is not the same".

+This is useful for a number of tasks.

+---

 ## Metric ##
 Function $f(x,y)$ that defines a distance between a pair of elements in a set.
-Distance is thus a measure of similarity.
+Distance is thus a measure of dissimilarity.

 Satisfies
 - $f(x,y) \geq 0$